jweygandt/ofd-wearos-digital-watchface/README.md

 So with that in mind, I'm breaking some rules and hacking away...

 # Recent Changes
+4/7/2023 Fixed a bug in long text display (complication 5) so a "?" will not break display.
+The "?" is used for parameters in other complications.
+Updated weather activity for better comprehension.

 2/12/2023 Added first revision of multi event calendar.
 Should sync to all available calendars via services and listeners on the phone.